MicrosoftDocs/learn/learn-pr/azure-devops/create-multi-stage-pipeline/includes/3-set-up-environment.md

     > [!IMPORTANT]
     > Set the name of the App Service instance, not its host name.
 In this example, you would enter *tailspin-space-game-web-dev-1234* and not *tailspin-space-game-web-dev-1234.azurewebsites.net*.

-1. Near the top of the page, to save your variable to the pipeline, select **Save**.
+1. Earlier in the page, to save your variable to the pipeline, select **Save**.

     Your variable group resembles this one: